Baltimore City Police

 39 Minutes of TerrorLOMBARD & CAREY

 Hail of sniper bullets in 1976 changed five lives forever.
-The incident forever changed the Baltimore Police Department One Officer dead four others shot and critically wounded A detailed account of the incident from official reports including the time line of each minute as this unfolded.
-Official BPD reports, ...
+The incident forever changed the Baltimore Police Department One Officer dead four others shot and critically wounded A detailed account of the incident from official reports including the time ...

 The Baltimore FloodIn 1868, The Jones Falls OverflowedCausing a Disaster Known as "Baltimore’s Black Friday Flood.”